List of Recreational Roads in Texas: Recreational Road 9

-The highway is located within Coleman County.
+The entire route is in Coleman County.

 Recreational Road 10

 Recreational Road 10 connects FM 1929 to Kennedy Park on the O.H.
 Ivie Reservoir.
 The highway begins at an intersection with FM 1929, south of the O. H. Ivie Reservoir, as a two-lane, paved road.
 RE 10 proceeds northward, passing a four small buildings and intersecting two unpaved county roads.
 The road bends northwest, splitting from a small dirt road and proceeding through rural brushland, where it enters Kennedy Park.
 The highway bends around several small buildings, and intersects a few roads, which make up part of the Elm Creek Village.
 It also intersects an unpaved park road which leads to several campgrounds.
 The road intersects Elm Creek Croad, and bends eastward.
 The route passes several park facilities before reaching its northern terminus, the designated end of state maintenance, at a small parking lot.
 A road continues a short distance northward, proceeding to a boat-launch ramp located on the O.H.
 Ivie Reservoir.
 Recreational Road 10 was approved on October 31, 1996, and was officially designated on December 10, 1996, to its current location, traveling from FM 1929 northward to Kennedy Park.
 The route's original length was approximately 0.8 mi, which has since been extended by about 0.2 mi.